Carter Page: Who is he and how is he linked to Trump?

 Page, 46, is the founder and managing partner at Global Energy Capital LLC, an investment service company in New York.
 He was an investment banker for Merrill Lynch for seven years, having spent time in London and Moscow, in addition to New York, his biography on the company’s website said.

-Page spent three years in Moscow, where he opened a Merrill Lynch office, according to his biography.
+Page spent three years in Moscow where he opened a Merrill Lynch office, according to his biography.

 Much of Page’s life is relatively unknown.
-He graduated from the U.S. Naval Academy and has an MBA from the Stern School of Business at New York University.
+He graduated from the U.S. Naval Academy and has an MBA from New York University's Stern School of Business.

 What is his connection to Trump?

 Page is a former foreign policy adviser to Trump.
 He left the campaign after only a few months as his connections to Russian officials were questioned.
-He was also mentioned in the unverified dossier.
+He also was mentioned in the unverified dossier.

 White House officials have sought to downplay the role he played in the campaign.